bitcoin-dot-org/Bitcoin.org/README.md

 #### Building With Make

-After you've installed Jekyll and the other depenencies, you can optionally use GNU Make to automatically build the site and run several tests.
+After you've installed Jekyll and the other dependencies, you can optionally use GNU Make to automatically build the site and run several tests.
 You will first need to install Make using your package manager;
 for example: